Eggyman0/telemetry-data-processor/README.md

 ## What have we done?
 ### Modifications Made Since the Initial UML Diagram / Class Discussion
-* vectors store strings instead of other data types like double or bool.
+* vectors store strings instead of other data types like double or bool
   - Needed in order to export data into another csv file
 * Full implementations of more classes
   - Example: Conversion Class

 * Many assumptions were made along the design process of the project
   - Format of data after conversion
      - Ex: Time being converted into a readable format

 ### ChatGPT Usage
-AI was used for debugging errors that we had.
-So far, none of the code has been generated.
-One of the first hurdles was this error message:
+* Common questions asked to ChatGPT were often related to debugging code and error messages
+  - Example:
+* ChatGPT was asked, "What is this error?", with our code provided for reference
 ```
 C:/msys64/ucrt64/include/c++/15.1.0/bits/stl_vector.h:1263: std::vector<_Tp, _Alloc>::reference std::vector<_Tp, _Alloc>::operator[](size_type) [with _Tp = SensorData*; _Alloc = std::allocator<SensorData*>; reference = SensorData*&; size_type = long long unsigned int]: Assertion '__n < this->size()' failed.
 ```
-For the prompt, we simply asked "what is this error?" and provided our code for reference.
-After that, it showed us that the function used to check if a sensor ID was unique had backwards logic.
-Fixing the code was the easy part, but having ChatGPT as a second helping hand shaved off most of our debugging time.
+* It showed that the function used to check if a sensor ID was unique had backwards logic
+  - Fixing the code was the challenging part, but the use of ChatGPT saved valuable time in the debugging process
+* ChatGPT partially generated the logic of the time conversion from epoch to UTC standard time in Y/M/D/H/M/S format

+* Verification process involved testing sections of the code in the console
+  -Example:
+    - Once the changes suggested by ChatGPT were made in the example error message above, the code began working as intended

 ### Collaboration
-Work was mostly split up among the different classes.
+* Lot of individual answers were created during the design phase of the project, specifically in the UML diagram
+  - Different thought processes of each individual led to unique approaches to the design of the UML diagram design

+* After considering all given options, the best option was determined through reasoning

+* The project had many sections that could be worked towards
+  - Examples being different classes, sections in UML diagram, and other minor tasks
+* Tasks were split based on many factors, like preferences, expertise, etc.

+* Specific examples of work distribution:
+  - Edmund: Specific sections of the UML Diagram, implementing classes like DataImporter, SensorData, etc.
+  - Nakul: Specific sections of UML Diagram, implementing DataConversion class, Readme, etc.

 ### Implementation
-For testing, we had an extra function (not in the UML diagram) in the DataImporter class to output specific lines that were read from the csv file.
-This ensured that we were reading the file correctly before implementing the file writing class.
-Additionally, when debugging, extra lines were used to print out things in the terminial to ensure that certain processes were operating accordingly.
+* Deliverables:
+  - UML Diagram for all classes(Hub, DataImporter, DataExporter, SensorData, DataConversion)
+  - Code Files for program(.h and .cpp files for all classes & main)
+  - Explanation:
+    - Hub: Acts as an interface for the user to utilize the implemented functions through the various classes
+    - DataImporter: 'Reader' of sorts, which reads the given data file(iot_telementry_data.csv), sorts it, and stores it into a usable format(vectors) based on each sensor
+    - DataExporter: 'Writer' of sorts, which writes by gathering all processed data and composing it
+    - SensorData: Acts as a container object for each individual sensor
+    - DataConversion: Convert strings to double, double to string, Ferinheit to Celcius, and epoch time to Y/M/D/H/M/S

+* Methods of testing included extra functions (not present in UML diagram) made specifically for testing
+  - Test functions would output specific lines of code based on the what was tested
+  - Expected lines printing would mean expected functionality